jrengif9/challenge22-11-18/glossary.md

 XML technology seeks to provide a solution to the expression of structured information in the most abstract and reusable way possible, that the information is structured means that it is composed of well-defined parts and that these parts are composed of other parts.
 Then you have a tree of pieces of information.

-## XSD Scheme
+## What is XSD Scheme?

-he XML Schema language is also referred to as XML Schema Definition (XSD).The purpose of an XML Schema is to define the legal building blocks of an XML document:
+The XML Schema language is also referred to as XML Schema Definition (XSD).
+The purpose of an XML Schema is to define the legal building blocks of an XML document:

 -   The elements and attributes that can appear in a document.
 -   The number of (and order of) child elements.